Manville has to go through a kaleidoscope of moods and emotions, and every one of them is precise, fearless, and searingly real.

-Brian Tallerico has covered television, film, video games, Blu-ray/DVD, interviews, and entertainment news for over a decade online, on radio, and in print.
+Brian Tallerico has covered television, film, video games, Blu-ray/DVD, interviews, and entertainment news for almost two decades online, on radio, and in print.

 Tallerico is the Editor of RogerEbert.com.
 In addition, he is the Editor of Magill's Cinema Annual, a regular guest on radio stations throughout the Midwest, a TV writer for Vulture.com, a contributor at Rolling Stone, and freelancer for multiple outlets, including The New York Times.
 He also serves as President of the Chicago Film Critics Association and co-produces the Chicago Critics Film Festival every May.

 You can follow him on Twitter @Brian_Tallerico.
 Read his answers to our Movie Love Questionnaire here.

 A TV review of AMC's Better Call Saul.

 A review of the new Epix mini-series loosely based on the H.G.
 Wells classic.

 A look at five Spike Lee '90s films just released on Blu-ray.

 The latest on Blu-ray and streaming includes Parasite, Waves, Doctor Sleep, and Motherless Brooklyn.

 A Sundance dispatch on three of this year's best documentaries that illustrate the breadth of storytelling in non-fiction filmmaking.

 On two of the best premieres of Sundance 2020.